 Do you often find yourself, doing repetitive tasks over and over again in Excel and wishing that somehow, someway these tasks could be automated?
 Well, the good news is that these tasks can be automated using macros.

 What are macros?
 Well simply put, they are small concise pieces of VBA code that allow one to automate tasks.
 What is VBA you ask?
 Well VBA stands for Visual Basic for Applications, a programming language native to the Office environment that allows one to extend the functionality of Office.
 VBA is quite a versatile language and you can use it to create macros, manipulate values in cells, and open and create workbooks among other things.
 Once you really get beyond the basics, you can manipulate Word, and PowerPoint from within the Excel VBA environment.
 So it’s quite a useful skill to have.

 Simple macros can be recorded, however without ever engaging with the Visual Basic environment extensively.
 Using the macro recorder, Excel records all one’s actions one performs in the workbook you are using, so for example if one copies and pastes, the macro recorder records that.
-The macro recorder functionality is also a good assistant with respect to learning VBA code.
+The macro recorder functionality is also a good assistant for learning VBA code.
 Once you’ve recorded your macro you can access it via the developer tab, or allow the user to have a button that once clicked, runs the macro.